geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

     !generated-by: MGI
     !date-generated: 2023-01-30

 The group in the `generated-by` field must be present in the [dbxrefs.yaml file](https://github.com/geneontology/go-site/blob/master/metadata/db-xrefs.yaml).
-The year must be YYYY-MM-DD, conforming to the date portion of [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) standards.
+The year must be `YYYY-MM-DD`, conforming to the date portion of [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) standards.

 Submitting groups may choose to include optional additional information, for example: